microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserLicense.md

 The fifth command creates an AssignedLicenses object, and stores it in the $Licenses variable.

-The sixth command adds the license in $License to $Licenses.
+The sixth command Adds the license in $License to $Licenses.

 The final command assigns the licenses in $Licenses to the user in $User.